wp-plugins/admin-stylur/README.txt

 == Frequently Asked Questions ==

-Q. Where's the custom logo uploader located?
+= Where's the custom logo uploader located? =
-A. You'll find the logo uploader under WordPress' “Appearance” menu item located on your admin dashboard.
+You'll find the logo uploader under WordPress' “Appearance” menu item located on your admin dashboard.
+The sub-item option is titled “admin-stylur.”

-Q. Where are the custom styles at dawg?
+= Where are the custom styles at dawg? =
-A. Go to the “plugins” menu via your dashboard and select the admin-stylur's “edit” link.
+Go to the “plugins” menu via your dashboard and select the admin-stylur's “edit” link.

-Q. So your just giving me a plain old CSS file?
+= So your just giving me a plain old CSS file? =
-A. Sort of.
+Sort of.
 It's a list of hooks for your convenience with some general login view cleanup cause I never like it.

-Q. How fast do swallows go?
+= How fast do swallows go? =
-A. Pretty fast.
+Pretty fast.

 == Changelog ==

-1.1
+= 1.1 =
-- First Commit!
+* First Commit!
 Yay!

 == Upgrade Notice ==